 Over-coming

-In the project Over-coming, I juxtapose letters written to my great-grandfather by his former fellow-prisoner from Gulag labor camp with photographs of my children.
-The children’s photos are covered by a semi-transparent fabric, making them barely visible and blurred—just as an unprocessed past clouds the possibility of a free future.
+In 2018 I juxtaposed letters written to my great-grandfather by his former fellow-prisoner from Gulag labor camp with photographs of my children.
+The children’s photos were covered by a semi-transparent fabric, making them barely visible and blurred—just as an unprocessed past clouds the possibility of a free future.

 My great-grandfather, Debolsky Diodor Dmitrievich (1892-1963), served his second political term from 1949 to 1955 in Dubravlag labour camp (Mordovia).
 He was convicted because he attended reading group of Indian philosophy lovers and that sounded suspicious for the Soviet authorities.
 After labour camp, he held correspondence with some of his campmates, successfully gained rehabilitation on his first attempt after filing numerous petitions and letters.
 His correspondent, Vladimir Sushinsky, was denied on his initial request.
 In his letters, he expresses deep pain over the rejection, explaining how the political conviction destroyed his family life and caused his relatives to abandon him.
 He tries to comfort himself, suggesting that maybe rehabilitation isn’t that important after all.
 Yet, his words reveal how vitally significant it is for him to regain some sense of meaning in his life.
 Eventually, he finds the courage to reapply for rehabilitation.
 However, he dies before receiving a response.